wpilibsuite/frc-docs/source/docs/zero-to-robot/step-1/how-to-wire-a-robot.rst

 After making the connection check to be sure that it is clean and secure:

 - Verify that there are no "whiskers" outside the connector that may cause a short circuit
 - Tug on the wire to verify that it is seated fully.
 If the wire comes out and is the correct gauge it needs to be inserted further and/or stripped back further.
-Occassionally the terminal may remain stuck open with the wire inserted and the button released even if the wire is stripped and inserted properly; in these cases wiggling the wire in and out a small ammount will often allow the connector to latch shut and grip the wire.
+Occasionally the terminal may remain stuck open with the wire inserted and the button released even if the wire is stripped and inserted properly; in these cases wiggling the wire in and out a small amount will often allow the connector to latch shut and grip the wire.

 roboRIO Power
 -------------